wp-plugins/moshare/readme.txt

 == Changelog ==

+= 1.2.2 =

+Bug fixed:
+* Character issue with curly apostrophe

+Improvement:
+* Plugin structure (static functions)

 = 1.2.1 =
-Improvement of the thumbnail used if there is not featured image.
+Bug fixed:
+* Low-resolution thumbnail

 = 1.2.0 =
 Improvements:
-Adds Facebook, Twitter, Google+ and LinkedIn share buttons.
+* Adds Facebook, Twitter, Google+ and LinkedIn share buttons.
-Offers the possibility to choose to place the sharing widget at the beginning or at the end of the post.
+* Offers the possibility to choose to place the sharing widget at the beginning or at the end of the post.
-The plugin uses now classes.
+* Plugin structure (classes)

 = 1.1.2 =
-Bugs fixed:
+Bug fixed:
-Themes not supporting the function "has_thumbnail"
+* Themes not supporting the function "has_thumbnail"

-Improvements:
+Improvement:
-Removes multiple spaces and multiples break lines
+* Removes multiple spaces and multiples break lines

 = 1.1.1 =
 Bugs fixed:
-"headers already sent" message
+* "headers already sent" message
-Closing </div> for the moShare button
+* Closing </div> for the moShare button
-Duplicated posts
+* Duplicated posts
-Issue with double quotes
+* Issue with double quotes
-Bad interaction with other plugins
+* Bad interaction with other plugins

 Improvements:
-Uses the featured image as thumbnail if set.
+* Uses the featured image as thumbnail if set.
-Uses the excerpt if set.
+* Uses the excerpt if set.

 = 1.0 =
 Initial release